slicksik/lyd-netlifycms/src/pages/index.md

 ---
 templateKey: index-page
-title: I am a doofus octapus
+title: lydia xythali's internet home
-image: /img/wallhaven-611216.jpg
+image: /img/feb-17-traditional-love-nocal-1920x1080.jpg
 heading: I am a doofus octapus
-subheading: Support sustainable farming while enjoying a cup
+subheading: scribblings of a neurotic octapus
 mainpitch:
-  title: Why Kaldi
+  title: Welcome.
   description: >
     Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
 We source all of our beans